dhrandy/TriviaGame/README.md

 ## Description

 This is a build project for my coding bootcamp class with a timed quiz.
 It uses HTML, CSS, and JavaScript.
 You have to answer the quesiton before the time has expired, you have 35 seconds.
+My questions are WWII based.

 ## Instructions